script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 ## Painting
 - New design for the Paintbrush GUI
+- Paint dabbing, a particle system to create dabs of paint and much more
 - Smoothed brush pressure when using Smooth Stroke for good lines
 - The painting cursur is enhanced, it has a contact point for pressure brushes
 - There is a threshold pick option on brushes for mask painting, paint black or white